fal-ai/dbt-fal/docs/anomaly-detection.md

 ```

 ## Finding anomalies on a model using DBSCAN
-Our model for this example is from [a dataset of Covid-19 cases in Italy](https://www.kaggle.com/sudalairajkumar/covid19-in-italy?select=covid19_italy_region.csv) which includes the number of daily new Covid-19 cases in the region of Lombardia, the most populous and richest region in Italy.
-This kind of dataset is great for our example, as the Covid-19 cases shot up in forms resembling a wave.
-Having a system that notices these abnormal trends in data is crucial for any use case, including our current fight against Covid-19.
+Our model for this example is from [a dataset of Covid-19 cases in Italy](https://www.kaggle.com/sudalairajkumar/covid19-in-italy?select=covid19_italy_region.csv).
+This kind of dataset is great for anomaly detection, as the Covid-19 cases shot up in forms resembling waves.
+Having a system that notices such abnormal trends in data is crucial for any use case, including our current fight against Covid-19.

-However, in the dataset the TestsPerformed column has 19% of its rows empty, which causes problems when using seeds for dbt.
-So, for a quick fix, we get rid of the last column with a quick Python script using Pandas:
+Since the TestsPerformed column has 19% of its rows empty, we get rid of it with a quick Python script using Pandas:
 ```python
 import pandas as pd